potatoeggy/eifueo/docs/sph4u7.md

 ## Matter waves

 Particles/waves cannot act like particles and waves at the same time.
 For a given observation, it adopts the property of one or the other.
 In reality, all particles exhibit wave properties *sometimes* and all waves exhibit particle properties *sometimes*.
+Each particle has a wave function that determines how likely it is to be somewhere at any point in time.

 By equating the equations for momentum of photons and particles, the wavelength of a particle can be determined.
 Where $\lambda$ is the wavelength of the particle, $m$ is its mass, $v$ is its velocity, and $h$ is Planck's constant:
 $$\lambda=\frac{h}{mv}$$